 Single Touch Payroll (STP) is the way you report your employee’s tax and super information to the ATO.

-From 1 January 2022, the information you report using STP will change.
+From 1 January 2022, the information you report using STP has changed.

 Expanding Single Touch Payroll (Phase 2)